 Child Custody Lawyer in Florida

-When a divorcing couple share a child or children together, how they will continue to share those children and make parenting decisions post-divorce.
-Child custody is one of the most contested issues during a divorce or parentage case.
+When a divorcing couple share a child or children together, how they will continue to share those children and make parenting decisions is important.
+Child custody is one of the most contested issues in family law.
 Even parents who get along and can make most decisions as a team might find it difficult to determine how custody and parenting plans will be handled when the time comes.
 Not all child custody cases in Florida wind up in front of a judge, but with the ones that do, the primary consideration of the court will be the best interests of the child.

 Florida Child Custody Laws

 In Florida, child custody goes by the name of timesharing, and a child custody agreement is known as a parenting plan.
 The policy of the state is for both parents to maintain frequent and continuing contact with their children after a separation, and to share in the rights and responsibilities of raising a child.
 However, in all issues involving children, the best interests of the child are always the primary consideration for a family law judge.
 This means that a judge has the ability to grant custody primarily or solely to one parent alone, when convinced that sole custody would be in the child’s best interests.
 The authority to grant sole custody includes both the matter of physical custody (the parent with whom the child lives) as well as legal custody (the authority to make decisions regarding a child’s education, healthcare, religious upbringing and other areas of child-rearing).

 Examine the Past Behavior of the Parents